microsoft/ApplicationInsights-LocalForwarder/docs/readme.md

 Most users will want to run Local Forwarder as a daemon.
 Linux systems come with a variety of solutions for service management, like Upstart, sysv, or systemd.
 Whatever your particular version is, you can use it to run the .NET Core assembly *Microsoft.LocalForwarder.ConsoleHost.dll* in the way which is most appropriate for your scenario.

 As an example, let's create a daemon service using systemd.
-* create the following service file named localforwarder.service and place it into /lib/systemd/system/ This assumes your user name is SAMPLE_USER and you've copied Local Forwarder binaries into /home/SAMPLE_USER/LOCALFORWARDER_DIR
+* create the following service file named localforwarder.service and place it into /lib/systemd/system.
+This sample assumes your user name is SAMPLE_USER and you've copied Local Forwarder binaries to /home/SAMPLE_USER/LOCALFORWARDER_DIR.
 ```
 # localforwarder.service
 # Place this file into /lib/systemd/system/